• 13 min read •

 The average coding boot camp tuition is around $11,000.00.
 Although, there are a few schools that are free to students and alumni.
 In addition to the cost of tuition, living expenses, and lost wages for the time a student attends the boot camp need to be factored in to estimate the total cost.

-What is the Curriculum of the Coding Boot Camp Program?
+What is the Curriculum for the Coding Boot Camp Program?

 Most coding boot camps teach a full-stack web development program.
 A full-stack encompasses the front-end, the interface a user interacts with and the design features seen on a website, and the back-end, where the foundational code allows a website to accept, process and deliver information.
 Depending on the coding school, the languages taught are slightly different.
 Most full-stack developers can code with 5 to 6 major languages or frameworks.
 Because programming languages can be geographically distinct, students should research the area where they want to work to make sure they are learning the most useful languages.